LukasB97/ORCA/README.md

 This algorithm creates a config for a detailed graphical equalizer that can be imported into software equalizers like EQApo or Wavelet.

-This is especially useful when you want to do room correction for a bluetooth speaker (Wavelet)
+This is especially useful when you want to do room correction for a Bluetooth speaker (Wavelet)

 You can customize the target curve and certain parameters of equalizer you want to create.